 👋 Hi there!
 Night Train is the vessel by which two longtime friends, Alan Webb and Jeff Bordogna, do all sorts of things – consulting, writing, building, advising, etc. If interested, read about how it came to be.

-As of now, we're not doing client work (see what we're up to), but we are leaving this page in place to tell the story of the type of work we'd typically do in a consulting capacity.
+We're leaving the rest of this page in place to tell the story of the type of work we'd typically do in a consulting capacity.